Torben2907/qml-supervised/README.md

 ```shell
 source myvirtualenv/bin/activate
 ```
-and then install all of the required packages via:
+and then install all the required packages via:
 ```shell
 pip install -r requirements.txt
 ```

 ### For Windows OS
-You need this additional package (unix users do not need to have this installed apparently)
+You need this additional package (Unix users do not need to have this installed apparently)
 ```shell
 pip install virtualenv
 ```